 Bali is known as the Island of the Gods.
 Whatever the Island of the Gods would look like, Bali must come close.
-It’s a tropical paradise, lined with beaches, forests, and some of the most incredible views you’ll ever see.
+It’s a tropical paradise, lined with beaches, amazing beach clubs, forests, and some of the most incredible views you’ll ever see.
 A lot of these things, you’re probably going to have to pay for, yet there is a lot of things to do in Bali for free as well, including Top Bali’s Temples.

 Many tourists, however, don’t visit these attractions; their entrances are hidden, their admissions unknown.
 For those who do venture to them, they find themselves immersed in a side of Bali hidden from the average tourist.
 This part of Bali is both beautiful and unique.
 A Bali of hidden admissions.